stanlymt/retro-paddle-ball/README.md

 > 💬 Timelines depend on spare time and complexity—but I'm excited to keep growing this.d **SDL3**, inspired by my kids and childhood memories.
 Now featuring revolutionary **Power-Ups** and strategic gameplay depth!

-> _"This is more than just a game—it's a story about passion, learning, and leadership in the age of AI.
-Made with love, family inspiration, and spare-time engineering."_

-Discover in-depth insights, stories, and updates about this project on the [Retro Paddle Ball website](http://retropaddleball.app/)
 ---

 ## 🕹️ Features